Manual Skeleton Adjustment

 Figure: Manual Skeleton Adjustment Panel

-• For users who want to adjust the skeleton to be consistent with their own, you can refer to the figure below and adjust from bottom to top.
+• For users who wish to adjust the skeleton to match their own, you can refer to the figure below and adjust from bottom to top.
 The right side shows the key skeleton node positions of the character.
-You can adjust from bottom to top based on the calculated node height.
-You can use a tape measure to measure the height of each joint relative to the body while standing and adjust the skeleton lengths 2~8 based on this height information.
+You can adjust from bottom to top based on the calculated node heights.
+You can use a tape measure to measure the height of each joint relative to the body while standing, and adjust the skeleton lengths 2~8 based on the height information.

-• For VR users, if you want to adjust the skeleton to be consistent with reality, you can refer to the above point 2 for adjustment.
-If you want to adjust closer to the virtual character (do not enable VRC mode), each virtual point is at the middle height of the skeleton.
+• For VR users, if you wish to adjust the skeleton to match reality, you can refer to the above point 2 for adjustment.
+If you wish to adjust closer to the virtual character (do not enable VRC mode), each virtual point is at the middle height of the skeleton.
 Adjust based on this information.
-Of course, you can also upload a model skeleton yourself [but currently there is no fine-tuning capability based on the uploaded skeleton].
+Of course, you can also upload a model skeleton yourself [although there is currently no fine-tuning capability based on uploaded skeletons].

 • Other Skeleton Adjustments